WulfForge/Cursor-FailSafe/MARKETPLACE_LISTING.md

 ## What This Extension Does

 FailSafe validates existing chat content after AI responses are generated.
-It does NOT intercept AI requests or validate responses in real-time (this is not possible in VS Code extensions).
+It does **NOT** intercept, block, or modify AI responses in real-time, nor does it enforce or guarantee safety, quality, or performance.
+These are not possible in VS Code/Cursor extensions.

 ## Features

-### Chat Content Validation
-- Validate AI chat responses for hallucinations and false claims
+- Validate AI chat responses for hallucinations and false claims (after the fact)
 - Detect code blocks with syntax errors, placeholder content, and security issues
 - Verify file references mentioned in chat content actually exist
-- Check command claims and implementation assertions
+- Heuristically check command and implementation claims (cannot guarantee execution or correctness)
-- Identify hallucination patterns in AI responses
+- Identify common hallucination patterns in AI responses

-### Basic Project Management
+## Project Management

 - Simple dashboard with project status and progress tracking
 - Basic task management with linear progression
 - Progress monitoring with task completion tracking
-- Status bar integration with real-time project status
+- Status bar integration with project status

-### Development Safeguards
+## Development Safeguards

-- Code validation for security, quality, and performance issues
+- Code validation for security, quality, and performance issues (static analysis only)
 - Version management with consistency checking
-- Session logging for development accountability
+- Session logging for development accountability (not immutable)
 - Problem reporting with GitHub integration

 ## Quick Start